JasonLo/connectionist/README.md

-# connectionist
+# Connectionist

-Tools for reproducing classical connectionist models of reading with TensorFlow
+Tools for classical connectionist models of reading with TensorFlow